Memory Layer¶

 Relationship to Knowledge Capture¶

 Memory is the universal store.
-An insight (captured via capture_insight) is a subtype of memory — a memory that may carry proposed catalog changes.
+An insight (captured via memory_capture with a reviewed sink-class) is a subtype of memory: one that may carry proposed catalog changes.
 But knowledge is broader than catalog mutations.
 Domain context like "we have two selling seasons" is institutional knowledge that does not map to a DataHub tag or description update.
 The apply_knowledge tool is where differentiation happens: it reviews memories and promotes the appropriate ones into durable DataHub entities.